VicoVee/CIS4296_Wireframes/README.md

 # Genomic Music – Interactive DNA-to-Music Demo

 An interactive, client-side experience that transforms DNA sequences into music.
-Runs entirely in the browser with realistic hardcoded data—no backend required.
+Runs entirely in the browser with realistic hardcoded data no backend required.

 ## What It Does
 - Choose species and genes.